 - Kid gloves were considered the most desirable of all gloves.
 They were imported from France and their softness, elasticity, and thinness fit a person’s hand as if they were a second skin.
 Upper class people of the nineteenth century usually always owned at least one white pair of kid gloves but they could also purchase them in a variety of colors.

 - People who sold and wore Lambskin gloves often claimed they were kid gloves.
-In reality, however, these gloves were not from France but came from Worcestershire.
+In reality, however, these gloves were not from France but came from Worcestershire in England.
 They were cheap imitations being made from much thicker leather than kid gloves.

 - Sheepskin gloves became available in the 1850s.
 They were primarily white and chiefly worn by army men.